Aizaz Ahmad Azar: Early life

 Aizaz was born in 1942 in Batala, Punjab, British India.
 He earned a Bachelor of Laws degree from the University of Punjab, and later he obtained a master's degree in Punjabi and was awarded a gold medal.
 He was possibly an Indian immigrant who later settled in Pakistan following the Partition of India.
 His initial career in poetry is not known.

 Literary work

 Aizaz started his poetry work with gazals and nazms, although love, social and other poetic expressions were his mains themes.
 His prominent poetry include Dhiyan Ki Seerian and Dhoop Ka Rang Gulabi Ho.
-He is also credited for translating 36th chapter of Quran titled Ya-Sin into Punjabi language.
-The translated chapter is titled Surah Yousaf ka Jamaliati Jaiza.
 Aizaz also made his contribution to children's poetry and authored two poems titled Titli (butterfly) and Phool aur Chand (flower and moon), which were later broadcast by Radio Pakistan.

 He also wrote a book titled Roshini Misaal which comprises Sufi devotional as well as religious poems, including hamd, naats, manqabat and kafis.